Low Testosterone / Hypogonadism and Male Infertility

 There are many different reasons—some reversible, others not—for a man of reproductive age to have low testosterone levels:

 1) Aging.
 As men get older, they tend to have lower levels of total testosterone.
-They also have higher levels of SHBG (sex hormone binding globulin), which decreases free and bioavailable testosterone levels.

 2) Idiopathic hypogonadism.
 In many cases, no specific cause can be found for the low testosterone level, though we can speculate that there is likely some genetic abnormality affecting either the hormonal process that stimulates the testicles to produce testosterone or the actual production of testosterone within the testicles.
 This is the most common scenario when we find hypogonadism in younger men seeking treatment for infertility issues.